Phishing Emails Impersonating Squarespace Partners

 If you receive an email like this:

-1. Check the sender carefully.
+• Check the sender carefully.
 Look for subtle misspellings, extra characters, or incorrect domains.

-2. Do not reply, pay, or click links.
+• Do not reply, pay, or click links.
 Even responding can confirm your email address to scammers.

-3. Never share login credentials or grant site permissions.
+• Never share login credentials or grant site permissions.
 Squarespace will never request this via email.

-4. Enable two-factor authentication (2FA).
+• Enable two-factor authentication (2FA).
 Use 2FA on your Squarespace, email, and Google accounts.

-5. Verify directly.
+• Verify directly.
 If an email references your website or designer, contact them using known, trusted contact details — not the information in the email.

-6. Report the message:
+Report the email

 Our commitment

 We take security and trust seriously.
 We use modern email authentication standards (SPF, DKIM, and DMARC) and do not conduct unsolicited audits, compliance checks, or payment requests via email.
+These protections help prevent others from impersonating our domain; they do not prevent scammers from contacting you from unrelated email addresses.

 If you ever receive a message that references your site and you’re unsure whether it’s legitimate, contact us directly.
 We’re happy to verify it with you.